 Bosch donated five nominally identical single-hole injectors for "Spray A" research.
-All ambient and injector operating conditions are specified.
+All ambient and injector operating conditions for Spray A research are given in detail.
 The specifications for the injector and nozzle are as follows:

 |Specifications for Spray A injectors of the Engine Combustion Network|